emhaye/IP-Finder/README.md

 **Flag Icons:**

-> Flag Icons used in IP Finder's extension are courtesy of: [gosquared.com](http://gosquared.com), Featuring thousands of high-quality flags, covering every country in the world.
+> Flag Icons used in IP Finder's extension are courtesy of: [gosquared.com](http://gosquared.com), featuring thousands of high-quality flags, covering every country in the world.

 **IP Data:**